pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

-> What does this have to do with Python?
+??? question "What does this have to do with Python?"

->
-> Python as a glue language is essentially exposed to the sum of all problems
-> that other languages have with their binary distribution, and this is a really
-> vast field (even just for C/C++).
+    Python as a glue language is essentially exposed to the sum of all problems that other languages have with their binary distribution, and this is a really vast field (even just for C/C++).

->
-> Needless to say, adequately summarizing decades of work and developments that
-> have lead us to where we are now is not easy.
-If you find errors or things to
-> improve, please open an issue or PR!
+    Needless to say, adequately summarizing decades of work and developments that have lead us to where we are now is not easy.
+If you find errors or things to improve, please open an issue or PR!

-# Basic Code Compilation Concepts
+# Basic code compilation concepts

 In order to get a computer to execute a given unit of work (say, application `X` calling a function `f` from a previously compiled library `libfoo`), a lot of preconditions have to be met:

-- The function needs to have been compiled into instructions that the computer understands -- a _symbol_.
+- The function needs to have been compiled into instructions that the computer understands; a _symbol_.
 - The symbol for `f` needs to be named (resp. "mangled") in a consistent manner between the compilation of the current code (for `X`), resp. the compilation of the library (`libfoo`, which contains the symbol for `f`).
-- The symbol for `f` needs to have be discoverable from within the currently running process -- assuming `libfoo` is available on the machine where we are compiling, this is ensured by the _linker_.
+- The symbol for `f` needs to have be discoverable from within the currently running process; assuming `libfoo` is available on the machine where we are compiling, this is ensured by the _linker_.
-- Variables passed to the function need to be loaded into the right CPU registers -- this is highly dependent on the _calling convention_ of a given CPU, or rather, CPU family.
+- Variables passed to the function need to be loaded into the right CPU registers; this is highly dependent on the _calling convention_ of a given CPU, or rather, CPU family.
 - The code (in `X`) calling a given symbol (e.g. for `f`) needs to be excruciatingly compatible with the actual implementation of that symbol